UbiHome/ubihome.github.io/docs/getting_started/index.md

     ## Uninstallation

-    If you want to uninstall OSHome you can run the following command:
+    If you want to uninstall UbiHome you can run the following command:

     ```powershell
-    ./oshome.exe uninstall
+    ./ubihome.exe uninstall
     ```